 You can also send us a written submission by post.

 You can also view the state significant applications currently on public exhibition.

 - existing strategic plans and policies (including state, regional and local)

 - feedback and comments from the relevant local council(s)

 - specialised and technical input and advice received from federal and state government agencies

 - the public interest

-The department’s assessment and recommendation are set out in the department's Environmental Assessment Report.
-The recommendation (including either conditions of consent or reasons for refusal) is referred to the Minister, or his delegate for determination.
+Our assessment and recommendation are set out in our environmental assessment report.
+The recommendation (including either conditions of consent or reasons for refusal) is referred to the minister or delegate for determination.

 An applicant can apply to the Minister for Planning to modify an SSD approval.
-Requests must be lodged with the department for assessment.
-The modification request will be appropriately notified / exhibited depending on the scale of the proposed modification and the potential for environmental or social impacts.
+Requests must be lodged with us for assessment.
+The modification request will be appropriately notified/exhibited depending on the scale of the proposed modification and the potential for environmental or social impacts.

 An applicant can lodge an appeal against a determination with the NSW Land and Environment Court within 6 months of the decision (or within 6 months of lodgement of a modification application).